MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 ## Prerequisites

 - An Azure DevOps organization and project where you have permission to create pipelines.
-- A Classic build or release pipeline created in the project.
+- A Classic release pipeline created in the project.

 ## Extract task parameters as variables

 When you create a task group, you can choose to extract the parameters from the encapsulated tasks as configuration variables, and abstract the rest of the task information.
 Variables used in the tasks are automatically extracted and converted into parameters for the task group, and values of these configuration variables are converted into default values for the task group.

 You can also change the default values for the parameters when you save the new task group.
-When you queue a build or a release, the encapsulated tasks are extracted and the values you entered for the task group parameters are applied to the tasks.
+When you queue a pipeline or release, the encapsulated tasks are extracted and the values you entered for the task group parameters are applied to the tasks.

 Before you create a task group, make sure to define any parameters that you want to be able to configure in pipeline runs as variables, such as **$(MyVariable)**.
 Any task parameters that have no values or have specified values instead of variables become fixed parameters and aren't exposed to the task group as configurable parameters.